The Future of Fitness: How Wearable Technology is Transforming Health Tracking

 • 2016: Fitbit acquires Pebble, a pioneer in smartwatches

 These milestones show how wearables have evolved.
-They've gone from simple trackers to complex health devices.
+They've gone from simple fitness tools to advanced health devices.
 Each new feature has made wearables more useful in our daily lives.

 Choosing the Right Smart Band for Your Needs